tahoe-lafs/tahoe-lafs/docs/frontends/webapi.rst

  new code should use POST.

  This supports a format= argument in the query string.
-The format= argument, if specified, controls the format of the directory. format=mdmf indicates that the directory should be stored as an MDMF file; format=sdmf indicates that the directory should be stored as an SDMF file.
+The format= argument, if specified, controls the format of the directory. format=MDMF indicates that the directory should be stored as an MDMF file; format=SDMF indicates that the directory should be stored as an SDMF file.
 The value of the format= argument is case-insensitive.
 If no format= argument is given, the directory's format is determined by the default mutable file